paulcushing/paulcushing/README.md

 Apart from coding, I blog a little at [thePaulCushing.com](https://www.thepaulcushing.com).
 I also photograph Real Estate as [Gem State Media](https://www.gemstatemedia.com)

 ## 🔧 Technologies & Tools
-<div style="page-break-after: always">It seems kind of silly to try to list all of the tech I've touched in the many years I've been at it... but here's a few anyhow.</div>
+<div style="page-break-after: always">It seems kind of silly to try to list all of the tech I've touched in the many years I've been at it... but it looks cool so here's a few anyhow.</div>

 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/OS-Mac-informational?style=flat&logo=apple&logoColor=white&color=2bbc8a)